yungSoftware/roblox-2016-source-code/README.md

   - [x] Roblox.RccServiceArbiter

 ## ⚠️ Current Issues

-- Undo and Redo does not respect proper Color3 values on instances and will instead snap to the nearest BrickColor value.
+- Undo/Redo does not handle `Color3` properties accurately; they often revert to the nearest `BrickColor` value.
-   - Sometimes Color3 properties could be inaccurate, espicially with BodyColors.
+  - This can lead to inconsistencies, especially with `BodyColors`.

 ---